Is your service prepared for flu?

 - Presenting at client and family/relative meetings

 The Government have advised that all frontline health and social care staff who work in CQC registered settings are to be offered the seasonal flu vaccine.
 People might receive this at work, from their GP or asked to book with a registered private provider.
-More information will be shared on this soon.
+This year, the offer of the free flu vaccine has been widened to include more groups.
+The most vulnerable people will be offered protection first.

 Useful Flu Resources for you to utilise